What is News Minimalist

 Yes.
 There are two feeds:

-- Basic feed is free.
+1. Basic feed is free.
 It is basically a newsletter available via RSS.
-It has news with significance score over 5.5.
+It covers news with a significance score over 5.5.
 That's ~10 stories per week on average.